Marketing tricks and operational treats that businesses around the world use to acquire professional content on-demand.

 Even these days, when everyone has an amazing camera in their pocket, there is still a huge need for professional photographers.

-Businesses used to solve that challenge with a large in-house photo and video department to handle all of their professional photography needs.
+Businesses used to solve that challenge with a large in-house photo and video department to satisfy all of their professional photography needs.
 However, it is an extremely inefficient and expensive solution, because this is not what they do.
-As they grow – and with it their content needs grow – many expensive processes and tech has to be put in place to manage a growing team of visual content creators.
+As they grow – and with it their content needs grow – many expensive processes and tech have to be put in place to manage a growing team of visual content creators.

 Outsourcing and bringing in professional photographers as needed should have been a logical solution, because there is sufficient supply of qualified talent out there for a wide variety of B2B photographic use cases.
 However, despite the adequate talent supply in the market, there is very little transparency.

 Businesses can choose between a variety of photographers, but they make that choice with little information – usually just a name and a price.
 What equipment they use, how they edit their photos, how well-reviewed they are, how fast they can work — this is all information that is not readily available in most cases when a business is looking for photo or video vendors.